top of page

 Program Partners

-This project is organized by the nonprofit Farm Journal Foundation in partnership with Intertribal Agriculture Council (IAC), Ecosystem Services Market Consortium, and The Yield Lab Institute.
-It is funded by a Partnerships for Climate-Smart Commodities award from the U.S. Department of Agriculture.
+This project is organized by the nonprofit Farm Journal Foundation in partnership with Intertribal Agriculture Council (IAC).
+It is funded by an Advancing Markets for Producers (AMP) from the U.S. Department of Agriculture.

 bottom of page